PythonCreator27/apollo-gql-api/README.md

 This project uses PostgreSQL, though it could be very easily switched to use SQLite, MongoDB, or MySQL.
 You will have to edit the `providers` field of the datasource in the prisma schema, and then recreate the migrations.

+## Redis Sessions

+This project uses sessions (`express-session`), and uses Redis to store the sessions.
+To configure the redis instance URL, set the `REDIS_URL` env var in `.env`.

 ## Inspecting data

 You can run `yarn prisma studio` to inspect the data in the database.

 ## Env vars

 Rename `.env.example` to `.env`.
 Get you db connection URL, paste it in.
 To get the SECRET var, follow the instructions below.
+Paste your redis instance url in as well.

 ### Generating SECRET env var